1

 • Perks: Extensive employee discount programs with major national retailers.

-• Proactively communicate and document safety concerns, irregularities, operational challenges, and team successes to management.
+• Proactively communicate and document safety concerns, operational irregularities, challenges, and team successes to management.

-• Perform other operational duties as assigned.
+• Perform other dynamic operational duties as assigned to support the team.

 • Must be at least 18 years of age.

-• High School Diploma or equivalent credential.
+• High School Diploma or equivalent certification.

-• Must possess a valid driver’s license with a clean driving record.
+• Must possess a valid driver’s license with a clean, insurable driving record.

-• Ability to pass a pre-employment drug screening and a comprehensive 10-year background check.
+• Successfully pass a comprehensive 10-year background check.

-• Must be legally authorized to work in the United States.
+• Must maintain legal authorization to work in the United States.

-• Outstanding interpersonal and verbal/written communication skills.
+• Outstanding interpersonal and customer service skills.

 • Strong basic mathematical skills.